dfelinto/blender-manual/modeling/groups.rst

    :class: note

-   There seems to be a bug with :guilabel:`Meta` objects in group proxies: their meshes are invisible; only the circles are drawn…
+   There seems to be a bug with :guilabel:`Meta` objects in group proxies: their meshes are invisible; only the circles are drawn...

 Visualization